Red Coat Trail: History

 In Saskatchewan, Carlyle was established for example as the area headquarters which supervised six Department of Highway road crews along Highway 13.
 The crews would remove snow and ice during winter months, and during the summer months conduct road allowance mowing, ensure drainage, attend to sign and guard rail repair.
 During the 1940s Pearce, Alberta, was home to a CPR station, village, and the British Commonwealth Air Training Program featuring the No. 36 Elementary Flying School.
 In 1943, tractor operator scrapers termed tumble bugs, were available to rural municipalities.
 After World War II, rural municipalities equipment such as crawler tractors, scrapers, and graders could be purchased.
 As of 1949 the early steel bridge across the Oldman River in Lethbridge was replaced.
 Winter still proved a challenge in the 1950s and roads could be blocked.
 Bombardiers, and early passenger ski doo could be employed for emergency transportation.
 In 1952, a general standard was established wherein the provincial government paid 60% and the rural municipalities the remainder for road planning and improvements.
 Bridges over 100 ft in length would be paid entirely by the province; shorter bridge costs would be jointly shared.
 MB Hwy 2 was constructed to the modern highway able to carry high-speed vehicles, and steel culverts have replaced the early wooded bridges.

 A very narrow traffic bridge was constructed in 1957 across the Oldman near Monarch, Alberta, replacing the 1913 predecessor, and currently gives a route to cyclists while the truckers and vehicular traffic currently use the new four-lane bridge.
 It wasn't until the 1960s that these gravel highways were oiled to reduce the dust clouds; however these oiled surfaces could not bear heavy loads of commercial traffic.
 In 1968, the Department of Highways was established in the town of Cadillac.
-During the 1970s, the SK Hwy 13 was extended between Eastend and the Alberta border as part of the Red River Trail corridor.
+During the 1970s, the Highway 13 was extended between Eastend and the Alberta border as part of the Red River Trail corridor.
 It was also in the 1970s that the highway was paved to withstand heavy loads as potash was being mined in Esterhazy and the oil highways were breaking under the added weight.
-"Extensive flood control programs have created reservoirs, parks and waterfowl centres along the Souris River." near Weyburn, Sk.
+"Extensive flood control programs have created reservoirs, parks and waterfowl centres along the Souris River." near Weyburn, Saskatchewan.
 Between 1988 and 1995, the Rafferty-Alameda Project was constructed to alleviate spring flooding problems created by the Souris River.
 The Red Coat Trail travels across the Oldman River near Monarch Alberta on a pre-stressed four-lane concrete bridge which was completed in 1997.
 "Highway 13, also known as the Red Coat Trail, has seen a significant amount of upgrading in recent years.
-The transformation of this highway between the Manitoba border and Cadillac, SK from a thin membrane surface (TMS) to a paved standard is nearing completion.
+The transformation of this highway between the Manitoba border and Cadillac, Saskatchewan, from a thin membrane surface (TMS) to a paved standard is nearing completion.
 In the 2004 construction season, 39 km will be improved; in 2003 almost 70 kmwas upgraded or resurfaced; and in the 2002 construction season 70 km of Highway 13 was upgraded or resurfaced."